wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =
+Upgrade now for 1 new bug fix.

 = 1.2.2 =
 Upgrade your plugin now for an image variation bug fix and full compatibility with WordPress 3.6.0